 - Keep the butter in the fridge until you are ready to cut it in.
 I leave mine in the freezer.

 - Freeze your shortening.
-I actually store the entire can in the freezer, but you can also just freeze the portion you need an hour or so before you start your crust.
+I actually store the entire can in the freezer, but you can also just freeze the portion you need for 15 minutes or so before you start your crust.

 - Add a couple of ice cubes to your water before you measure it out

-- Don’t overwork the crust when rolling it out, especially on a hot day.
+- Don’t overwork the dough when rolling it out, especially on a hot day.

-- Put the crust in the fridge or freezer for a few minutes before it goes in the oven.
+- Put the dough in the fridge or freezer for a few minutes before it goes into the oven.

 Now you’ve got the basics!
 Don’t worry if it sounds complicated.
 Pie crusts are very forgiving.
 Got impatient and added too much water?
 Let your butter melt a little too much?
 Overworked the dough?
 No worries!
 Add some delicious filling and no one will notice.

-Flour the rolling pin and roll the dough into a round, It helps to make several small turns of the dough as you are rolling.
+Flour the rolling pin and roll the dough into a round, it helps to make several small turns of the dough as you are rolling.
 The dough circle should be 2-3 inches larger than your pie plate.
 Just sit your pie plate on top of the dough to see if it has been rolled big enough to fit in the plate.

 Roll the dough around the rolling pin to transfer it to the pie plate.
-I love this Rae Dunn pie plate, its the perfect size for my pies and I have to say this….cute!
+I love this Rae Dunn pie plate it's the perfect size for my pies and I have to say this.... it's cute!

 Place the rolling pin over the pie plate, then unroll the dough into the pie plate.